Tenaya Therapeutics Inc. (TNYA) EPS is poised to hit -0.66 next quarter: How Investors Can Make It Count the Most? - News Daemon

 Tenaya Therapeutics Inc. (TNYA) Ownership Facts and Figures

-Nothing is more important than checking the behaviour of major investors towards the stock of the Biotechnology industry.
-Tenaya Therapeutics Inc.’s current insider ownership accounts for 8.48%, in contrast to 84.00% institutional ownership.
+Now let’s turn our focus to how large-scale investors are working with this stock of the Biotechnology Industry.
+Tenaya Therapeutics Inc.’s current insider ownership accounts for 4.05%, in contrast to 55.80% institutional ownership.
 According to the most recent insider trade that took place on Nov 21, this organization’s 10% Owner bought 9,615,384 shares at the rate of 2.60, making the entire transaction reach 24,999,998 in total value, affecting insider ownership by 9,615,384.
 Preceding that transaction, on Nov 21, Company’s Director bought 9,615,384 for 2.60, making the whole transaction’s value amount to 24,999,998.
 This particular insider is now the holder of 9,615,384 in total.

 Tenaya Therapeutics Inc. (TNYA) Earnings and Revenue Records

-As on 6/29/2022, Multinational firm has announced its last quarter scores, in which it reported -$0.69 earnings per share (EPS) for the period topping the consensus outlook (set at -$0.76) by $0.07.
+In the latest quarterly report released, which was put into the public domain on 6/29/2022, the organization reported -$0.69 earnings per share (EPS) for the three months, surpassing the consensus estimate (set at -$0.76) by $0.07.
 This company achieved a return on equity of -73.72.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.59 per share during the current fiscal year.

 Tenaya Therapeutics Inc.’s EPS decrease for this current 12-month fiscal period is -320.00% and is forecasted to reach -2.69 in the upcoming year.